- Home

 Wastewater Treatment Plant

-The Wastewater Treatment Plant is an 8.0 MGD extended aeration-activated sludge facility located on the Smith River, just south of the City.
+The Wastewater Treatment Plant is an 8.0 MGD extended aeration-activated sludge facility on the Smith River, just south of the City.
 One supervisor, eight operators, a lab technician, an industrial coordinator, and one solids handling supervisor staff this facility, with maintenance provided by a supervisor, three mechanics, and an instrumentation technician who also assists at the water treatment plant, pump stations, and tank sites as needed.

 Line Maintenance & Construction

-A total of thirteen employees consisting of a right-of-way crew, a line maintenance crew, and an inflow reduction crew work out of the City's garage complex under a general supervisor.
+A total of thirteen employees, consisting of a right-of-way crew, a line maintenance crew, and an inflow reduction crew, work out of the City's garage complex under a general supervisor.
 They perform planned and emergency maintenance on raw water mains that convey water to the treatment plant, approximately 120 miles of finished water distribution mains, and approximately 7,500 metered service connections, plus 140 miles of sewer collector and interceptor lines.
 Construction work involves mainly service connections and minor extension projects.

-A rotating on-call crew is available (call 276-403-5138) nights, weekends, and holiday to promptly respond to emergencies.
+A rotating on-call crew is available (call 276-403-5138) nights, weekends, and holidays to promptly respond to emergencies.